 The artistry of the cut will release these visual elements from within the diamond.
 It will play effortlessly with the light, adding eternal value and beauty to the stone.

-Determining the cut of a diamond may seem a daunting task, however all certified diamonds are categorised by Gem experts using a ‘Cut Scale’, like the one from the GIA below.
+Determining the cut of a diamond may seem a daunting task.
+However, all certified diamonds are categorized by independent gem experts using a ‘Cut Scale’, like the one from the GIA below.

-These documents provide exact measurements of the cut, as well as placement on the scale.
-A poorly cut diamond can hold a high carat weight, however, the glitter and value will be greatly diminished.
+Their diamond grading reports they produce provide exact measurements of the cut, as well as where they sit on their grading scale.
+A poorly cut diamond can hold a high-carat weight, but the glitter and value will be greatly diminished.
 A ‘Fair’ cut diamond may be more suitable for small earrings, while rings require a ‘Good’ or above.

 Complex.
 Precise.
 Masterful.
 Unlike the other C’s in diamond buying, cut is not immediately obvious to the untrained eye, but do not be fooled.
 Without the perfect cut, the unique properties of this stone are lost.
 We are captivated by diamonds for their sparkle and light: a star set in precious metal.
 This beauty begins and ends with the cut, as it can make a lower-clarity diamond sparkle with an intensity to challenge the purest.